UConn study compiles depth of contamination at former Foxboro industrial property

 These, and other, details have been documented in a comprehensive report prepared by the University of Connecticut’s School of Engineering under a program which provides technical assistance to communities wrestling with sites affected by industrial contamination, more commonly known as brownfields.

-The UConn report, presented Monday night to the town’s health board, outlines both a historical record and current snapshot of contamination, while stressing the need for more detailed environmental assessments before developing cleanup and funding options.
+The UConn report, presented Monday night to the board of health, outlines both a historical record and current snapshot of contamination, while stressing the need for more detailed environmental assessments before developing cleanup and funding options.

-Smyth said that illegal dumping activities also extended beyond the property itself, with off-site landfills characterized by abandoned tanks, oil trucks and drums, junk cars, pools of discolored water, solid waste and refuse piles, floating petroleum products and stained soils.
+Smyth added that illegal dumping activities also extended beyond the property itself, with off-site landfills characterized by abandoned tanks, oil trucks and drums, junk cars, pools of discolored water, sold waste and refuse piles, floating petroleum products and stained soils.

 “It was a bit dangerous to confirm all of these,” he said of a February inspection at the site.
 “There was a possibility that anywhere you stepped you could be stepping on an old rusted oil drum.”

-A connected 1.2-acre facility now used by a specialty business that recaptures freon from old appliances, is likewise heavily contaminated with mineral and other oils, dyes and both chemical and radioactive wastes, most likely by former tenants that included chemical and engineering firms.
+A connected 1.2-acre facility now used by a specialty business that recaptures freon from old appliances, is likewise heavily contaminated with mineral and other oils, dyes and both chemical and radioactive wastes – mostly likely by former tenants that included chemical and engineering firms.

 Although numerous inspections have been conducted at locations throughout complex over the years, only the Summit Casting parcel was subjected a full-scale environmental assessment, Smyth said.